jdimpson/iperf-containers/iperf2-server/README.md

 Find the line `Found valid IGD`.
 The IGDURL value is `http://Y.Y.Y.Y:36725/ctl/IPConn`.

-The problem is you'll have to install `upnpc` in order to run this.
+The problem is you'll have to install `upnpc` on some other computer in order to run this.
 On Debian based systems, you can get `upnpc` from running `apt install miniupnpc`.

 ## with firewall, MACVLAN or L2 IPVLAN networking